- What are the differences between the models of iPads currently available from Apple?

 - Dual GPS: Bluetooth GPS Status Tool allows you to see GPS coordinates and satellite reception status

-When using Stratus you can view the satellite reception status in the Devices section of ForeFlight; when using the GDL 50, you can view satellite status from the Settings menu.
+When using Stratus or Sentry you can view the satellite reception status in the Devices section of ForeFlight; when using the GDL 50, you can view satellite status from the Settings menu.

 Do the external GPS receivers decrease iPad battery life when in use?

-Yes – the GPS receivers can decrease battery iPad life by nearly 40 to 60% during continuous use.
+Yes – the GPS receivers can decrease battery iPad life by nearly 40% during continuous use.

 Can I add in-flight weather to the iPad?

 ADS-B: subscription-free and ground-based.
-Requires portable Stratus weather receiver and the ForeFlight iPad app, the Garmin GDL 50 weather receiver and the Garmin Pilot app, or the Dual XGPS190 weather receiver with the WingX Pro and FltPlan Go.
+Requires portable Stratus or Sentry weather receiver and the ForeFlight iPad app, the Garmin GDL 50 weather receiver and the Garmin Pilot app, or the Dual XGPS190 weather receiver with the WingX and FltPlan Go.
 Learn more with our ADS-B Receiver Comparison Guide.

 Can I legally use the iPad as a replacement for paper charts for VFR or IFR flight?